icehube/pixel-cube/README.md

   ```

   Create a table `card_selections(profile_id text, card_name text)` and add a composite primary key on `(profile_id, card_name)`.
 The client will read/write via Supabase’s REST API (DELETE + bulk INSERT), while still falling back to local storage if the network call fails.

+### Deploying to Cloudflare Pages

+1. Push this repository to GitHub (or any supported Git provider) and create a Cloudflare Pages project pointing at it.
+2. Set the build command to `npm run build` and the build output directory to `dist`.
+3. Add your Supabase credentials (or leave them blank to keep selections local) in *Pages → Settings → Environment variables* using the same keys shown above.
+4. Each deploy will run the generator during the build step, produce `dist/cards.html` plus the `assets/` folder, and host them on Cloudflare’s edge network.
+For quick UI-only tweaks, you can run `npm run render` locally and commit the refreshed `dist` output, or trigger a Pages redeploy with `--render-only` if you don’t need to re-import data.

 ### Input format